Granite sliding on granite: friction, wear rates, surface topography, and the scale-dependence of rate-state effects: Conclusions

-The simulations also confirm theoretical flash-temperature estimates, provided the local heating does not significantly soften the materials in contact.
-The product of the highest sliding velocities $v_\textrm{max}$ and the linear size $D$ of typical asperity contact regions is roughly the same in the MD simulations and the experiments; that is, $v_\textrm{max} \approx 10~\text{m/s}$ and $D = \mathcal{O}(10~\text{nm})$ in the simulations, versus $v \approx 1~\text{cm/s}$ and $D = \mathcal{O}(10~\upmu\text{m})$ in the experiments.
+The simulations also confirm theoretical flash-temperature estimates, provided that local heating does not significantly soften the materials in contact.
+The product of the highest sliding velocities $v_\textrm{max}$ and the linear size $D$ of typical asperity contact regions is roughly the same in the MD simulations and the experiments; that is, $v_\textrm{max} \approx 10~\text{m/s}$ and $D = \mathcal{O}(10~\text{nm})$ in the simulations versus $v \approx 1~\text{cm/s}$ and $D = \mathcal{O}(10~\upmu\text{m})$ in the experiments.
 According to classical flash-temperature models, heating under these matched conditions is comparable—on the order of 100 K—which does not significantly affect local shear strength.
 However, during an earthquake, where slip velocities may exceed 2 m/s at the fault interface, flash heating becomes far more substantial.
 Even well below the melting point, we expect pronounced reductions in shear resistance at these elevated temperatures, so that heating will be less substantial in reality than when using interfacial shear stresses determined at low temperature.
 Indeed, our simulations already show a marked decrease in shear stress near the $\alpha$–$\beta$ transition temperature of quartz.
 Moreover, the presence of silica polymorphs in post-mortem, which are usually reached from $\alpha$-quartz through heating, turns out to be an insufficient indicator for previous high-temperature: our simulations produce the low-temperature polymorph OP tridymite underneath the marginally heated leading edge of the tip through a displacive transformation bypassing the usually required, high-temperature intermediates.

-Last but not least, we found a surprising insensitivity of granite friction to temperature and relative sliding speed in the experiments, in contrast to expectations from rate–state models.
-We rationalized the absence of rate–state effects by the scale dependence of pre-slip: the stress weakening zone, in which the interface transitions from perfectly pinned to fully unpinned, can represent a substantial fraction of a small contact but only a marginal fraction of a macroscopic one.
-Thus, while the pinned–unpinned transition can strongly influence friction in small contacts, its effect becomes negligible at the scale of our experiments.
-To what degree this work represents yet another pre-slip, or even a depinning, in our understanding of tectonic physics remains to be seen.
+We found a surprising insensitivity of granite friction to temperature and relative sliding speed in the experiments, in contrast to expectations from rate–state models.
+We rationalized the absence of rate–state effects by the scale dependence of pre-slip: the stress weakening zone, in which the interface transitions from perfectly pinned to fully unpinned, can constitute a substantial fraction of a small (microscopic) contact but only a marginal fraction of a large (macroscopic) one.